 As for the 64GB model, we're not quite as convinced.
 It's built using an eMMC drive, which won't match an NVMe SSD in terms of speed, but most of all its slim capacity is almost unimaginable for a gaming PC.
 Perhaps as an indie machine, but then you might be better off buying a Nintendo Switch.

 All three offer MicroSD for further expansion, and we suspect the faster the MicroSD, the better for optimal game load times.
+That might be a godsend for those with the smaller storage model.

 Valve's decided upon a 1280 x 800 display through which you'll enjoy your games on-the-go.
 A 60Hz LCD panel with 400-nits brightness, there's not a great deal to write home about in regards to the Steam Deck's touchscreen.
-However, seeing as it's only 7-inches big, its shortcomings may not be as immediately noticeable as one of the best gaming monitors.
+However, seeing as it's only 7-inches big, its shortcomings may not be as immediately noticeable as one of the best gaming monitors (opens in new tab).

 Is the Steam Deck any good?